oetiker/sourcey-buildpack/README.md

       /sourcey
 ```

-The `/home/vcap` directory will also be the location where you are working at runtime.
+The `/home/vcap` directory is where your application will reside at runtime.
 By compiling
 your binaries into that location, their world view will be intact at runtime as well.

 The `/tmp/stage` directory gets packaged up and transfered to the run-time
 environment.
 At first only your application will be sitting there (in the
 `/tmp/stage/app` directory).

-The content of the `/tmp/cache` directory will made available whenever you push your application again.
-Sourcey uses this location
+The content of the `/tmp/cache` directory will made available whenever you
-to cache compiled binaries.
-Which accelerates startup.
+push your application again.
+Sourcey uses this location to cache compiled
+binaries and restore them when you push an update without changeing the
+`SourceyBuild.sh` file.

 ### Helpers